isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2009-07-01-post-BiblioAsia Jul 2009.md

 Book Review – Singapore English Literature
 <br>*Cheng U Wen Lena* reviews *Singapore Literature in English: An Annotated Bibliography*, a publication compiled and edited by Koh Tai Ann.[(PDF)](/files/pdf/vol-5/issue-2/v5-issue2_EnglishLiterature.pdf)

-<a style="text-decoration: none; font-weight: bold;" href="/vol-5/issue2/jul-2009/consal-dynamic-library-information-services">Early Travels and Voyages in Southeast Asia: Showcase Exhibition</a><br>Associate Librarian *Ong Eng Chuan* tells us what to expect at the exhibition *Early Travels and Voyages in Southeast Asia*, which features treasures from the National Library’s Rare Materials Collection.[(PDF)](/files/pdf/vol-5/issue-2/v5-issue2_TravelsVoyages.pdf)
+Early Travels and Voyages in Southeast Asia: Showcase Exhibition<br>Associate Librarian *Ong Eng Chuan* tells us what to expect at the exhibition *Early Travels and Voyages in Southeast Asia*, which features treasures from the National Library’s Rare Materials Collection.[(PDF)](/files/pdf/vol-5/issue-2/v5-issue2_TravelsVoyages.pdf)

 **Heritage Road Show IV Commemorates 50 Years of Singapore’s Self-governance** <br>
 *Nurulhuda binte Subahan* shares what we can expect from this year’s Heritage Road Show, based on the recollections and memories of the ordinary Singaporean. [(PDF)](/files/pdf/vol-5/issue-2/V5-issue2_HeritageRoad.pdf)